megazazik/reducer-assistant/README.md

 ### Dispatch actions

-You dispatch any actions inside any method of assistant via the `dispatch` method.
+You can dispatch any actions inside any method of assistant via the `dispatch` method.
 You can not use it before the `onInit` method call.

 ```js
 class MyAssistant extends Assistant {